COMO Cocoa Island

 Diving is definitely the main attraction here: parrot fish patrolling the house reef live only a few minutes from the beach; use free snorkeling equipment or learn diving - Como Cocoa Island has its own PADI diving center, and South Male Atoll is home to some of world's best dive sites - including Cocoa Thila, just behind the resort.
 If you do not suffer from seasickness, go on a sailing cruise.
 Island hopping or romantic picnics with barbecue on sand banks, trips by dhony boat, catamaran or speedboat are the perfect tropical way to spend a funny day.
 While you are on the water, keep your eyes on flying fish and a small flock of dolphins playing in sunrays.
 The hotel also has windsurfing boards, kayaks and catamarans.

-This is not the place to go with screaming babies, but children under two live free (though you still have to pay $ 8 a day); from 4-12 years the cost is 80 dollars per day; 13-16, $ 160.
-Babysitting services (from $ 10 per hour) and there is a kids's menu.
+This is not the place to go with screaming babies, but children under one stay free (though you still have to pay $ 8 a day); Babysitting services (from $ 10 per hour) and there is a kids's menu.

 Upscale Spa and excellent food, warm sand between the toes, lots of sun and tropical fish in a clean turquoise ocean ... there really is not much to be desired.
 Ideal for a honeymoon, Cocoa has the atmosphere of a tiny uninhabited island, where the word "worry" is missing in the dictionary.
 All you need to remember is to pack a swimsuit ... and maybe a couple of interesting books.
 In general - a small piece of paradise, if someone wants to play in Robinson...
 “Short but great staying at paradise”,